tak-sakumoto/formatomato/README.md

 # formatomato
 ## Introduction

-This repository provides modules for converting an image dataset to a CSV file.
+This repository provides modules for converting an image dataset to CSV filess.

 ## Usage
 1. Install Python packages by pipenv